NON-STATE ACTORS IN EDUCATION

 Profit-making: See Multi-level regulations.

-Taxes and subsidies: According to the o Law About Preschool Education (2017), payment for children's maintenance in municipal and private preschools is regulated on a demand-supply basis following the labour market's needs.
-Additionally, said law establishes that the state creates favourable conditions for attracting local and foreign investment to implement preschool education institutions' innovation and entrepreneurial activities.
+Taxes and subsidies: According to the 2017 Law on Preschool Education, municipal and private preschools may receive funding to enrol children on a supply and demand basis.
+The state additionally creates favourable conditions for attracting local and foreign investment in innovative and entrepreneurial activities taking place in preschools.
 For more information, see Multi-level regulations.

 Quality of teaching and learning

-Curriculum and education standards: All preschool institutions must follow the preschool education state learning standard, which includes general learning and development outcomes, content standards, evaluation criteria, and methodological support.
-(Law About Preschool Education 2017).
+Curriculum and education standards: All preschool institutions are required to follow the national preschool education standards, which include learning and developmental outcomes, content standards, and evaluation criteria (Law on Preschool Education 2017).
 For more information, see Multi-level regulations.

-Teaching profession: Preschool teachers must possess the qualification or experience established by the Law.
+Teaching profession: Preschool teachers must possess the minimum qualifications or experience established by the Law.
 For more information, see Multi-level regulations.

 Equitable access